I Spent a Day Trying to Get to Know a Real-Life Narcissist

 “Gavin, I am going to make you an offer.
 If you come to Macedonia to interview me, I will grant you access to my full set of contacts in this area.
 These will cut your research time by 85 percent.
 If you do not, then we cannot do business.”

 I sensed we’d found our guy.
 But we still didn’t know if that would be worth flying to Macedonia for, so I sent him a holding email.
-In it, I called him “charismatic popular and knowledgeable Mr Vaknin” – which seemed, in my untutored view, like the sort of lavishings a narcissist would enjoy.
+In it, I called him “charismatic, popular, and knowledgeable Mr. Vaknin”—which seemed, in my untutored view, like the sort of lavishings a narcissist would enjoy.
 Wrong.
 Because I wouldn’t give him what he wanted, he still slung back a harsh response.
-The PS gives some of the flavour:
+The PS gives some of the flavor:

 “PS: If you are so dirt-poor that you are unable to afford a $30 air ticket + $30 overnight stay, you can count on my largesse to donate the funds requisite to shore you over.”

-Vaknin’s wife Lidija was, he claimed, co-dependent.
+Vaknin’s wife, Lidija, was, he claimed, co-dependent.
 Neither of them, Vaknin pointed out, was actually capable of real love.
-But they did have “an agreement” which Vaknin said mutually benefitted them in respect to certain social goods.
-The best defence of marriage I’d ever heard, apart from, “It makes hotel rooms cheaper.”
+But they did have “an agreement,” which Vaknin said mutually benefitted them in respect to certain social goods.
+The best defense of marriage I’d ever heard, apart from, “It makes hotel rooms cheaper.”

-Lidija’s father had been a narcissist, so she was accustomed to being treated as a means rather than an end, and in a deep-Freudian kind of way, she’d decided she actually quite liked it.
-They didn’t have sex, though – Sam was quite clear on this.
+Lidija’s father had been a narcissist, so she was accustomed to being treated as a means rather than an end, and in a deep Freudian kind of way, she’d decided she actually quite liked it.
+They didn’t have sex, though—Vaknin was quite clear on this.

 In our emails, Vaknin had himself chipped in with a few ideas on how to illustrate the topic at hand.
 I was heartened to learn that he had evolved the Donald J Trump habit of referring to himself in the third person: